paybyphone/bastion.sh/README.md

       --private-subnet-id ID      The subnet ID for the private subnet.
       --public-subnet-id ID       The subnet ID for the public subnet.
-      --security-group-id ID      The security group ID to allow the bastion host on.
+      --security-group-ids ID     The security group IDs to allow the bastion host on.
+Separate multiple security groups
+                                  with commas.
       --ami-id ID                 Supply a custom AMI to use for the bastion host.
 Required when using --bastion-user.
       --bastion-user USER         Supply a custom login user for logging in to